rlrightleft/learn-SQL-MySQL/sqlzoo/2_SELECT_from_World.md

 ---

 ## Problem 11
+Greece has capital Athens.
+Each of the strings 'Greece', and 'Athens' has 6 characters.
 Show the name and capital where the name and the capital have the same number of characters.
+You can use the `LENGTH` function to find the number of characters in a string.
+For Microsoft SQL Server the function `LENGTH` is `LEN`.

 **My Solution:**